-Each data provider (either an insurer or an authorized third party entity (TPE) must submit a test file before beginning to report production USR files.
+Each data provider – either an insurer or an authorized third party entity (TPE) must submit a test file for approval before beginning to report production USR files electronically.
 Please review the guidelines below, and then contact the WCIRB Data Submission Analysts at [email protected] to arrange the test.
 Please note that before a TPE can submit policy data on behalf of an insurer, the insurer must enter into an indemnification agreement with the WCIRB.
 View the Using Third Parties page to learn more.

 The purpose of the test is to check for WCSTAT format compliance and preprocessing errors and to review the unit statistical data in our test system so that major audit errors and reporting problems can be addressed before the data is officially submitted.

 Please take the following steps before beginning to test USR submission files:

 Review the California Regulations.
 The California Insurance Commissioner's regulations for the reporting of unit statistical data can be found here: California Workers' Compensation Uniform Statistical Reporting Plan—1995 (USRP)

 Review the WCIRB Data Reporting Handbook—Unit Statistical Reporting.
 The WCIRB Data Reporting Handbook—Unit Statistical Reporting incorporates all of the WCSTAT reporting requirements (referenced in item 3 below) and the California clarifications from the USRP into a single document.
 This “one-stop shop” handbook is a helpful resource designed to make it easier for users to access all of the California unit statistical reporting requirements in one document.